reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``false``

-   Trap any failing command from the jobscript.
+   Trap command errors and exit in the generated job scripts.

 .. js:attribute:: .general[].keep_stage_files